Mortgages

 The remaining amount (the portion above £1.5 million) 12%

-Example: If you buy a house for £275,000, the SDLT you owe is calculated as follows:
+Example: In October 2022 you buy a house for £295,000.
+The SDLT you owe will be calculated as follows:

 Think carefully before securing other debts against your home.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.